-Inventories comprising work-in-progress on the production of copper concentrates under a tolling agreement and molybdenum concentrates are valued at the lower of cost and net realizable value.
+Inventories are comprised of work-in-progress related to the tolling of copper concentrates and production of molybdenum concentrates are valued at the lower of cost and net realizable value.
 Consumables are valued at the lower of average cost and net realizable value, with replacement cost used as the best available measure of net realizable value.
-Tolling and production cost is determined primarily on a weighted-average cost basis and includes direct tolling and production costs, direct labour costs and an allocation of variable and fixed tolling and production overhead including depreciation.
+Tolling and production costs are determined primarily on a weighted-average cost basis and include direct tolling and production costs, direct labour costs and an allocation of variable and fixed tolling and production overhead, including depreciation.
 Net realizable value is the estimated selling price net of any estimated selling costs in the ordinary course of business.